 Find the core conflict connected to your message.
 Then, imagine how you can depict this conflict in a video form.

 Here are ten scriptwriting tips to help you mix and match your creative ideas and make most out of the script template you’ve chosen:

 Scriptwriting is not easy, it’s the foundation for all of the following video production stages.
 This means that a bad promotional script that makes its way into production can ruin the whole project.

 It’s also worth mentioning that most production companies are open to ideas that their clients suggest.
 They also often have scriptwriters with both hands-on video production experience and a firm understanding of digital marketing.

 Weigh all your options wisely.

 So, you have decided to write the script on your own.
-You have prepared the video strategy, chosen the style, and ready for the next step – defining the video’s timeframe.
+You have prepared the video strategy, chosen the style, and ready for the next step – choosing the right length for your video.

 In our article titled “Sales Funnel & Video Marketing: What Goes Where?” we have already covered the standard length for different types of marketing video.